Tzienom/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "tr "Ac" "Ze"" translates all occurrences of A and c to Z and e respectively.

 "tr -d "Cc"" deletes all occurrences of C and c.
+"rev" reserves the input it receives.

+"cut -d: -f1,6 /etc/passwd" displays the user names' and their home directories.